benrichards4376/Computer-Science-2-Projects/README.md

 # Computer-Science-2-Projects
 This contains descriptions of projects I completed while taking Computer Science 2 at UCF.
-My instructor, Dr. Szumlanski has instructed to not share any code from his projects under threat of legal action.
+My instructor, Dr. Szumlanski has instructed to not share any code from his projects.
 I have a private repository containing all the code, which I am allowed to share with potential employers, but cannot be made public for the aforementioned reason.
 All projects in CS2 are in Java.

 Pathogen: A backtracking algorithm that returns all the valid solutions to a maze, read from a file with the following legend:
 <br /> Maze Legend: <br /> (X) denotes an untouchable space. <br /> (Y) denotes a touchable space. <br />